therealnicoroshi/modlist/README.md

 You will need to use the X (swan dive) or C (Shorter Dive) keys before jumping to trigger a short or long dive animation for Leaps of faith.

+Dying during the Midwood isle battle scenes within the town may stick the player in bleed out because of Shadow of Skyrim.
+If this happens return to previos save and replay.

 ***

  ## Recommended Difficulty Levels: